 The second is the Wikipeadia editorial model and it’s a simplified version of this we need for clinical content and this is illustrated in the diagram below created by Dr Ian McNicoll.

 This specifically relates to proposals for the creation and curation of clinical content models in the form of OpenEHR archetypes, but is equally applicable to any similar process.
-It has a number of key features.
+It has a number of key features like from AmazeLaw whic is built for lawyers.

 Archetype development is an open process that anyone minded to can watch and/or participate in.